 How much does it cost to remove a dental implant?

-Dental implant removal cost starts at $500 and tops off around $1,000.
+Dental implant removal cost starts at $500 and tops off at around $1,000.

 An early failure will probably cost a little less than a late one.
 This is because the procedure is less severe.
-The price might likewise be lower if you have your implant removed in the same office you had it placed.
+The price might likewise be lower if you have your implant removed in the same office where you had it placed.

 Can a new dental implant be placed after the failed one is removed?